percona/xtradb-cluster-tutorial/instructions/01-Migrate Master Slave to Cluster.rst

 Here's some possible steps:

 #.
+Ensure replication is caught up on the cluster (And is continuing to keep up)
+#.
+Revalidate the data is identical on the current master and the cluster with pt-table-checksum
+#.
 Shutdown the application pointing to node1
 #.
 Shutdown (and RESET) replication on node3 from node1
 #.
 Startup the application pointing to node3